ScottLogic/blog/_posts/2019-07-19-elasticsearch-clustering.md

 title: Elasticsearch - clustering on AWS with optional auto-scaling
 date: 2019-07-19 00:00:00 Z
 categories:
-- zwali
 - Data Engineering
 author: zwali
 layout: default_post
 summary: Create your own Elasticsearch cluster in cloud in next to no time.
 Leverage ElasticHQ and CloudWatch logging to gain transparency.
 Excerpts from a client project.
 ---

 Recently I worked with Elasticsearch in a client project.
 It was a multi-pipeline serverless system that ingests and transforms data before pooling them in Elasticsearch.
 A search heavy front-end application points all its queries at the cluster.